Jessi-777/Jessi-777/README.md

 - Hi I'm Jessi, I'm Software Engineer who believes in building and using technology rooted by love to help each other, progress our lives for the good of     humanity.

-- To me staying humble is a workout within you that builds courage, sacred knowledge, strength and compassion while using your ambitions to fuel you to get   things done.
+- To me staying humble is a workout within you that builds courage, knowledge, wisdom, strength and compassion while using your ambitions to fuel you to     get things done.

 - My goal in life has always been about loving what I do.
 This way, I am passionate about what I do and happy to deliver doing it.